 Decking needed per 100 square feet (includes 5% waste)

-4” product – 320 lineal feet
+- 4” product – 320 lineal feet

-6” product – 210 linear feet
+- 6” product – 210 linear feet

 Determining the correct number of fasteners will vary based on the decking selected and joist spacing.
 When face screwing (or nailing) a 6” product down on framing that is 16” on center, you will need approximately 350 screws per 100 square feet, and approximately 480 screws per 100 square feet with the same 16” on center joist framing for 4” material, when using two screws per joist.
 For other types of fasteners, refer to the manufacturer’s recommendations.

 determine what product you will use to help protect the wood.
 We recommend using good quality penetrating oil product with mold and mildew inhibitors, as well as UV protection, such as Ultra Premium Red Label Penofin.
 This should be applied to all four sides of the decking before installation for optimum results.